Find Trade Colleges

 • Prepare special cuts of meat ordered by customers.

-Below is a list of the skills most Butchers and Meat Cutters say are important on the job.
+These are the skills Butchers and Meat Cutters say are the most useful in their careers:

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.